What does park approval mean to Sarasota mobile home park residents?

 This then begs the question to be asked, what really is park approval?

 When buying a mobile home in a mobile home park, every resident needs to be approved as a resident within the community in that the home is physically located.
 Different parks have different requirements but, generally speaking, if you are in an age-qualified community, every person who will be physically living in the home will need to be approved by the park.
-If you are buying a mobile home in an all-ages park, usually you will need to have approval for everyone living in the home that is over a certain age to be able to be approved for residency.
+If you are buying a mobile home in an all-ages park, you will need to have approval for everyone living in the home who is over a certain age to be able to be approved for residency.

 Each park has its own way of going about the actual approval process.
-Usually, every park will require each person that is going through to be approved to fill out a written application.
+Usually, every park will require each person who is going through to be approved to fill out a written application.
 Along with the application the applicant will need to provide a photo ID, pay a nominal application fee, and agree to have their background checked by the park.
 If you or your applicant friend does not have a current driver’s license that is okay as usual, a state-issued photo ID card or a passport will do the trick.